 The Breakfast Program at the Marina Teen Center serves breakfast to approximately 165 to 225 Marina middle school and high school students each morning between the hours of 6 a.m. and 8:20 a.m. during the school year, excluding breaks and holidays.

 The After School Snack Program, located at the Marina Teen Center, is designed to serve students with healthy snacks at 4:00 p.m. on school days.
-Thanks to grants from the Wal-Mart Foundation, Community Foundation for Monterey County, Wells Fargo Bank, and Driscolls Berries the program has been expanded to include not only after school but during breaks and holidays at both the Marina Teen Center and at the Marina Community Center to serve our youth.
+Thanks to grants from the Wal-Mart Foundation, Community Foundation for Monterey County, Wells Fargo Bank, Yellow Brick Road, and Driscolls Berries the program has been expanded to include not only after school but during breaks and holidays at both the Marina Teen Center and at the Marina Community Center to serve our youth.

 Thanks to partnerships and our Marina community The Marina Foundation has raised the additional funds needed by the City of Marina to upgrade the current playground adjacent to the Marina Community Center.
 The new playground will accommodate and be accessible to more children after school and during breaks as well as giving children much better options than the current available conditions.

 The project entails the complete redesign of the space immediately adjacent to the Rocky Han Community Center (211 Hillcrest Avenue) for the use of children ages 5 to 12 (grades k-6).
 The park and playground redesign includes completely new landscaping with turf, plants, proper irrigation and all new, age appropriate playground equipment.